 The ArcGIS IPS Setup app allows you to plan and perform survey recordings inside facilities to collect location data in areas where you want to enable ArcGIS IPS.
 Survey recordings can be uploaded from IPS Setup to an ArcGIS Online or ArcGIS Enterprise organization and converted to indoor positioning data using the Generate Indoor Positioning Dataset tool in ArcGIS Pro.
 If you have precise beacon positions and detailed wall information of the facility, an alternative approach is to generate indoor positioning data using the Generate Indoor Positioning Dataset tool without surveying the facility.
-Once you share an Indoor Positioning Data Service and enable ArcGIS IPS for your web map, you can test positioning accuracy using the IPS Setup app.
+Once you share an Indoor Positioning Data Service and make a web map indoor positioning system (IPS)-aware, you can test positioning accuracy using the IPS Setup app.
+You can also plan, configure, and deploy beacons as well as monitor deployed beacons to ensure a consistent performance.

-Your real-time position is displayed on the survey device as a blue dot.
+Your real-time position is displayed as a blue dot on the screen of the smart device.
 IPS Setup uses Wi-Fi or, more commonly, Bluetooth beacon-based fingerprinting and Received Signal Strength Indication (RSSI) readings from multiple Wi-Fi access points or beacons (network sources) that are measured asynchronously to determine your location.
-To ensure higher accuracy, RSSI is supported by motion sensors built into smartphones and some tablets, including an accelerometer, gyroscope, and magnetometer.
+To ensure higher precision, RSSI estimations are supported by motion sensors built into smartphones and some tablets, including an accelerometer, gyroscope, and magnetometer.

-IPS Setup allows you to collect quality recordings that can be used to perform a quality assessment of your deployment by running tools in the Quality Assessment toolset.
+IPS Setup allows you to collect quality recordings that can be used to perform a quality assessment of your indoor positioning by running tools in the Quality Assessment toolset.

 Tip:

 Use the same device to conduct the entire survey.
 If multiple devices must be used, use the same brand and model.
-Sensors differ from device to device and may result in different levels precision.
-When processing survey recordings, the Generate Indoor Positioning Dataset tool automatically detects when different device models are used and provides a warning about the risk of lower positioning accuracy.
+Sensors differ from device to device and may result in different levels of precision.
+When processing survey recordings, the Generate Indoor Positioning Dataset tool automatically detects if different devices were used during data collection and provides a warning about the risk of lower positioning accuracy.

 IPS Setup components